Corn Belt derecho: Impact

 By the end of the morning, the thunderstorms produced hail up to the size of hen's eggs and locally damaging wind in Nebraska.
 By mid-day, supercells along the bow echo in Iowa began to produce very strong winds, up to tennis ball-sized hail, and several mostly short-lived tornadoes.
 On Doppler weather radar, a large fast-moving mesocyclone associated of the track of a supercell was nearly in contact with the ground as it moved from southwest Boone County east-southeast across the northern and eastern parts of the Des Moines metro area.

 Over the Davenport, Iowa NWS Weather Office area of responsibility, numerous reports of wind gusts ranging from 80 to 100 mph were received.
 The highest measured wind gust of 123 mph was reported in Washington, Iowa near coordinates 41.3°N 91.7°W. This was the highest unofficial recorded wind gust in the history of the state of Iowa until the August 2020 Midwest derecho.
 At the same moment, the area of green in the radar display to the right shows the velocities toward the weather radar.
 The lighter shade, beneath the orange arrow, represented Doppler-estimated mean wind speeds in excess of 64 knot all along the gust front, and the yellow circle are mesocyclone detections.

 In Illinois, railroad cars were toppled, steel power transmission towers were bent, and many buildings were seriously damaged during the afternoon.
 By the evening into Indiana, hundreds of trees were uprooted in the Bedford and Indianapolis areas, two semi-trailer trucks were blown off Interstate 65 near Columbus.
-By late evening, damage into Kentucky was minimal, mostly limited to toppled trees and several blown off roofs.
+By late evening, damage into Kentucky was minimal, mostly limited to toppled trees and several roofs blown off buildings and houses.

-Along with the long-lived derecho, 20 tornadoes were reported, one of which was an F2 tornado, injuring 85 people in central Iowa.
+Along with the long-lived derecho, 19 tornadoes were reported, two of which were an F2 tornado.
+One of the F2 tornadoes struck Des Moines, injuring 85 people.
 Over eight states, the derecho and associated tornadoes killed one person and injured 174.